-YOU (the player) should be the person who contacts the college coaches and returns emails, letters and phone calls.
-Advice from your parents and coaches is valuable, but the college coaches DO NOT WANT TO HEAR FROM PARENTS.
-Parents that contact coaches are a red flag that the potential recruit is not mature enough for college athletics.
-Below are some examples of different types of communications you will engage in with college coaches.
+The player should be the person who contacts the college coaches and returns emails, letters and phone calls.
+Advice from parents and coaches is valuable, but the college coaches do not want to hear from parents.
+Parents that contact coaches may be a red flag that the potential recruit is not mature enough for college athletics.
+Below are some examples of different types of communications the players will engage in with college coaches.

-During your sophomore year, you should begin contacting coaches via e-mail or letter.
+During sophomore year, coaches may being reaching out via email or letters.
 This is typically the first contact, so make it a great one.
 More and more college coaches are saying that they begin tracking student-athletes in their sophomore year of high school.

-By August of your junior year, you should be proactively contacting college coaches or following up with coaches you have already contacted.
+By August of junior year, players should be proactively contacting college coaches and following up with coaches already contacted.

-Prepare your “player profile” resume and write a personalized cover letter to each college coach.
+Players should prepare a personalized cover letter to each college coach in additional to updating their soccer CV.
 A personal cover letter is more effective than a generic version for all coaches.
 The cover letter should explain your expectations in terms of education, the soccer program, financial need, and any scholarship requirements.
 Be sure to request literature about the college, and specifically, the soccer program.
 The cover letter should also be typed and, of course, have correct spelling and proper grammar.
 Include your online highlights or a DVD.

-You can call the coach as often as you wish.
-Be aware that the coach cannot initiate contact with you, even to return a phone call, until after July 1st following the completion of your junior year in high school.
+Players can call the coach as often as they wish, but the coaches cannot initiate contact with players, even to return a phone call, until after July 1st following the completion of junior year in high school.
 (Note: NCAA, NAIA and other governing bodies change rules on an ongoing basis.)